osome-iu/hoaxy-backend/README.md

 These assume that all prerequisite have been satisfied (see above section).

-1. Create a new virtual environment:
+1. Use conda to install all remaining dependencies (Remeber: activate your python environemnt first):

     ```bash
-    conda create -n hoaxy python=2.7
-    ```

-2. activate it (note that all following operations should be executed within this environment):

-    ```bash
-    source activate hoaxy
-    ```

-3. Use conda to install all remaining dependencies:

-    ```bash
     conda install docopt Flask gunicorn networkx pandas psycopg2 python-dateutil pytz pyyaml scrapy simplejson SQLAlchemy sqlparse tabulate
     ```

-4. Clone the hoaxy repository from Github:
+2. Clone the hoaxy repository from Github:

     ```bash
     git clone git@github.com:IUNetSci/hoaxy-backend.git
     ```
     If you get an error about SSL certificates, you may need to set the environment variable `GIT_SSL_NO_VERIFY=1` temporarily to download the repo from github.

-5. CD into the package folder:
+3. CD into the package folder:

     ```bash
     cd hoaxy-backend
     ```

-6. If you are _not_ going to use Mashape, you will need to edit the file `hoaxy/backend/api.py` to remove the `authenticate_mashape` decorator from the flask routes.
+4. If you are _not_ going to use Mashape, you will need to edit the file `hoaxy/backend/api.py` to remove the `authenticate_mashape` decorator from the flask routes.

-7. Install the package:
+5. Install the package:

     ```bash
     python setup.py install
     ```

-8. You can now set up hoaxy.
+6. You can now set up hoaxy.
 A user-friendly command line interface is provided.
 For the full list of commands, type `hoaxy --help` from the command prompt.

-9. Use the `hoaxy config` command to get a list of sample files.
+7. Use the `hoaxy config` command to get a list of sample files.

     ```bash
     hoaxy config [--home=YOUR_HOAXY_HOME]